ternite/dokucrypt2/README.md

 * https://www.dokuwiki.org/plugin:dokucrypt2
 * Licence: MIT (https://opensource.org/licenses/MIT)
 * Author: Originally by By Scott Moser.
-Maintained by Sherri W. (https://syntaxseed.com)
+Maintained by Sherri Wheeler.
+(Twitter @SyntaxSeed. https://syntaxseed.com)

 > **!!
 Warning:** This plugin should not replace a password manager or peer reviewed cryptography tools for high-priority use.
 Do not store mission critical type data with this plugin - I cannot be sure that the info is not cached by DokuWiki or the web browser.